-In these times of uncertainty, with the coronavirus pandemic escalating, and the rise of self-isolation and working from home for a currently unknown length of time, we want you to know that we’re here for you.
+In these times of uncertainty, the rise of self-isolation and working from home for a currently unknown length of time, we want you to know that we’re here for you.
 We’re working hard to stay abreast of the rapidly developing guidelines and research, so we can help to keep you informed and healthy.

 We also want to use this opportunity to impart some positivity at this strange time.
 There is a lot going on, and a lot of unanswered questions, however, there are several things that we do know.
 This will pass.
 We will go back to work.
 Normal daily life will resume.
 While we do not know how long it will take to get to this point, there are many things that we can all do to support ourselves.
 Let’s make sure to use this time wisely for reflection and self-care.

-We need to do everything we can to harness the might of our immune system to ensure that it is primed to respond swiftly and efficiently should it come into contact with coronavirus, to help minimise its impact on the body.
-So without further ado, we have compiled our top tips for boosting immunity, maintaining a positive outlook, and keeping healthy at this most challenging of times.
+We need to do everything we can to harness the might of our immune system to ensure that it is primed to respond swiftly and efficiently, to help minimise the risk of an infection.
+So without further ado, we have compiled our top tips for supporting immunity, maintaining a positive outlook, and keeping healthy at this most challenging of times.

 Top Nutrition Tips You Can do Right Now